-syslog_goodpri Syslog priority to use when user authenticates successfully.
-Defaults to notice.
-See syslog_badpri for the list of supported syslog priorities. sudoers_locale Locale to use when parsing the sudoers file, logging commands, and sending email.
+sudoers_locale Locale to use when parsing the sudoers file, logging commands, and sending email.
 Note that changing the locale may affect how sudoers is interpreted.
 Defaults to "C".

 timestampdir The directory in which sudo stores its time stamp files.
 This directory should be cleared when the system reboots.
 The default is /var/run/sudo/ts. timestampowner The owner of the lecture status directory, time stamp directory and all files stored therein.
-The default is root.

-type The default SELinux type to use when constructing a new security context to run the command.
+The default is root. type The default SELinux type to use when constructing a new security context to run the command.
 The default type may be overridden on a per-command basis in the sudoers file or via command line options.
 This option is only available when sudo is built with SELinux support.
 Strings that can be used in a boolean context:

 env_file The env_file option specifies the fully qualified path to a file containing variables to be set in the environment of the program being run.
 Entries in this file should either be of the form "VARIABLE=value" or "export VARIABLE=value".
 The value may optionally be surrounded by single or double quotes.
-Variables in this file are subject to other sudo environment settings such as env_keep and env_check. exempt_group Users in this group are exempt from password and PATH requirements.
+Variables in this file are only added if the variable does not already exist in the environment.
+This file is considered to be part of the security policy, its contents are not subject to other sudo environment restrictions such as env_keep and env_check. exempt_group Users in this group are exempt from password and PATH requirements.
 The group name specified should not include a % prefix.
-This is not set by default. group_plugin A string containing a sudoers group plugin with optional arguments.
-The string should consist of the plugin path, either fully-qualified or relative to the /usr/local/libexec/sudo directory, followed by any configuration arguments the plugin requires.
-These arguments (if any) will be passed to the plugin's initialization function.
-If arguments are present, the string must be enclosed in double quotes ("").
-For more information see GROUP PROVIDER PLUGINS.
+This is not set by default. fdexec Determines whether sudo will execute a command by its path or by an open file descriptor.
+It has the following possible values: always Always execute by file descriptor.